gaelanlloyd/jekyll-recipes/_recipes/judys-chicken.md

   - { type: "14 in", item: "Stainless steel mixing bowl" }
   - { type: "12 in", item: "Non-stick skillet" }
 ---
+**Recipe modification idea:** Try pre-cooked chicken strips.
+If frozen, let thaw and cut them into smaller pieces if they're really long.
+Saves lots of time!

 - Cut tortillas into 1 inch wide strips.
 - Cut the chicken into 1 inch cubes.
 - Cook the chicken 1 lb at a time in olive oil on medium heat until lightly browned.